rss logo

 Screenshot of USB device properties window showing the 'Device instance path' under the 'Details' tab with a specific USB ID value displayed.

-• Edit the Allow installation of devices that match any of these instance IDs policy and paste the Id value:
+• Edit the policy Allow installation of devices that match any of these device instance IDs and paste the copied value:

 Screenshot of Group Policy editor with 'Allow installation of devices that match any of these device instance IDs' window open, showing a specific USB instance ID and the OK button highlighted.